jcockroft64/sierrahiking/README.md

 The Notes folder contains any free-form notes that we have.
 Significant emails or MacOS Notes can be stored here.

-HikePages contains all the content for the individual hikes.
+HikePages folder contains all the content for the individual hikes.
 The subfolders must start with a year, followed by the title.
 The content within a Hiking page must include, .jpgs, write-up, GPX, KML files, etc.